mbabynames search ✿

-Yogi is a two-syllable name of English origin, meaning "noble and strong".
+from the Hindi, meaning "one who practices yoga".
+Yogi is a two-syllable name of Hindi origin, meaning "one who practices yoga".
 It ends with an open I sound, which shapes how middle names connect to it phonetically.

 2